Web content best practices

 Alternative formats for media

-If your site uses other media, such as Flash, audio or video content, document attachments or animations, make sure this content is accessible to users who can't see or hear it, or who don't have the software to view it.
+If your site uses other media such as audio or video content, document attachments or animations, make sure this content is accessible to users who can't see or hear it, or who don't have the software to view it.
 How exactly you do this will depend on the kind of content and how critical it is to your site and your users.
 Typical alternatives would be transcripts, summaries (for example, of PDF documents), captions (for videos), or text-only versions.

 Tables and charts